Munros above Glen Dee and Glen Geusachan

 | |||

-West of the Làirig Ghrù and south of the imposing peaks of Cairn Toul and Sgòr an Lochain Uaine, high ground encircles Glen Geusachan.
-On this ground are the Munro summits of Beinn Bhrotain, Monadh Mòr and the Devil's point, and combined together form a wonderful high-level circular route.
+West of the Làirig Ghrù and south of the imposing peaks of Cairn Toul and Sgòr an Lochain Uaine, high ground surrounds the wild glens of Dee and Geusachan.
+Here stand the Munros of Monadh Mòr, Beinn Bhrotain and The Devil's Point.

-The easiest and most direct approach is from Linn of Dee, a few miles west of Braemar, from where a fine track leads to White Bridge.
-A bike makes for light effort to get to this point, from where constructed paths lead northwards through the wild glens to the foot of the mountains.
-Fainter paths climb the slopes and for those who'd like to stay a night or two, lonely Corrour Bothy sits below the dramatic slabs of the Devil's Point.
+The most direct approach begins from Linn of Dee, a few miles west of Braemar, where a good estate track leads to White Bridge.
+A bike can make quick work of this section, after which constructed paths continue northwards through the wild glens to the foot of the mountains.
+Fainter paths then climb the slopes, and for those wishing to stay overnight, lonely Corrour Bothy sits below the dramatic slabs of The Devil's Point.

 Route description